MarcusAfolabi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 22. DJ Cut Killer

-22-users and homes: Bash script that displays all users and their home directories, sorted by users, based on the /etc/passwd file.
+22-users and homes: Bash script that displays all users and their home directories, sorted by users, based on the /etc/passwd file

 23. Empty casks make the most noise